yusfate4/worknoon-wordpress-assessment/README.md

 **Remember:** Plugins are tools.
 Proper implementation, theme optimization, and quality hosting matter more than plugin quantity.
 A well-coded theme on good hosting with 3 plugins outperforms a bloated theme on cheap hosting with 10 optimization plugins.

-/docs/ → All written documentation
+/docs/ → All written documentation <br>
-/schema-markup/ → Technical JSON files
+/schema-markup/ → Technical JSON files <br>
-/theme-files/ → WordPress exports
+/theme-files/ → WordPress exports <br>
-/screenshots/ → Visual evidence
+/screenshots/ → Visual evidence <br>
 README.md → Central navigation and reflection

 **Why:** Clear separation of concerns makes repository navigable for technical evaluators.